 Almost any diet expert will tell you it's better to get vitamins and minerals from foods than from a pill.

-For some people with Crohn's disease, that's just not possible.
-And Crohn's -- especially when it's active -- can make your body work harder.
-You may need more calories and nutrients than other people.
-At the same time, some healthy foods, such as high-fiber nuts and seeds, may trigger your symptoms.
+For some people with Crohn's disease, that's not possible.
+Certain healthy foods, such as high-fiber nuts and seeds, may trigger their symptoms.

 In these cases, vitamin supplements can help fill the gaps.

-If you think you are lactose intolerant and can’t digest dairy, your doctor may test you for that.
-You may be able to take lactase pills rather than avoid dairy foods.
+If you think you're lactose intolerant and can’t digest dairy, ask your doctor to test you for that.
+You may be able to enjoy dairy foods if you take lactase pills.